Friday, February 16, 2024

 2. Gmail.com->More (down arrow to top right)->Show original.

-Check for suspicious links, anything that does not originate from apple.com.
+Check for suspicious links, anything that does not originate from original domain, like apple.com.

 Report Phishing Email (not as Spam)